Why Listening is SO Important – Even If You Don’t Understand a Word!

 “Our ability to learn new words is directly related to how often we have been exposed to the particular combinations of the sounds which make up the words.
 If you want to learn Spanish, for example, frequently listening to a Spanish language radio station on the internet will dramatically boost your ability to pick up the language and learn new words.”

-Also, I should note that if you’d like to start listening to Spanish language TV, music, radio, and movies I’ve got several posts that will be of ENORMOUS help to you, starting with my exceptionally long and completely vetted (every single link was checked to make sure it worked!) list of free sites to watch Spanish TV online, and also my post on the ‘Telenovela Method’ which covers something a bit different (intensive listening where you look up every word as opposed to extensive listening where you don’t) and shows you exactly how to do it plus where to get the scripts and translations you’ll want for the TV shows and movies, and my recent post where I actually went through a Shakira music video with you, translated it, and analyzed the Colombian Spanish used in it with a fine-toothed comb.
+I should note that if you’d like to start listening to Spanish language TV, music, radio, and movies I’ve got several posts that will be of ENORMOUS help to you, starting with my exceptionally long and completely vetted (every single link was checked to make sure it worked!) list of free sites to watch Spanish TV online, and my recent post where I actually went through a Shakira music video with you, translated it, and analyzed the Colombian Spanish used in it with a fine-toothed comb.
+Lastly…

 Cheers,